bsara/firehose-ember-shared/README.md

 	{{outlet modal}}

+Next make sure you include the `App.ModalEventsMixin` in your `ApplicationRoute`:

+	App.ApplicationRoute = Ember.Route.extend App.ModalEventsMixin,

-Use the `modal-anchor` template helper to render a link in your template that will trigger the opening of a modal:
+Finally, use the `modal-anchor` template helper to render a link in your template that will trigger the opening of a modal:

     {{#modal-anchor
     name='newCannedResponseModal'	// The name of the controller that will manage this modal.
 In this case `App.NewCannedResponseModalController`